circonus-labs/libmtev/docs-md/config/eventer.md

  * ##### loop_&lt;name&gt;

+   This establishes a new named event loop and sets its concurrency and watchdog timeout to the provided values.
+The format is:
+   `concurrency[,timeout_in_seconds]`

-   This establishes a new named event loop and sets it concurrency to the provided value.
-If a value of 0 is provided, then the named event loop will use the default concurrency specified by the `concurrency` key.
+   If a concurrency value of 0 is provided, then the named event loop will use the default concurrency specified by the `concurrency` key.
+Floating point notation can be used to specify subsecond or partial second timeouts.
+If unspecified or specified as 0, the timeout will default to the global setting (which defaults to 5.0 unless overriden by the application).

  * ##### jobq_&lt;name&gt;